 S&P Global Ratings, a Standard & Poor's Financial Services LLC business ("S&P") has assigned an issuer credit rating of "" with a stable outlook to the Series 2025 Bonds.
 Such rating reflects only the views of S&P and any desired explanation of the significance of such rating should be obtained from the rating agency furnishing the same.
 Generally, a rating agency bases its ratings on the information and materials furnished to it and on investigations, studies and assumptions of its own.
-There is no assurance such rating will continue for any given period of time or that such rating agency, circumstances so warrant.
+There is no assurance such rating will continue for any given period of time or that such rating will not be revised downward or withdrawn entirely by the rating agency, if in the judgment of such rating agency, circumstances so warrant.
 Any such downward revision or withdrawal of the rating may have an adverse effect on the market price of the Series 2025 Bonds.
 None of the Authority, the City, or the Underwriter has undertaken any responsibility either to bring to the attention of the owners of the Series 2025 Bonds a proposed change in or withdrawal of any ratings or to oppose any such proposed revision or withdrawal.